arabog/ALX_T_Notes/day4/day4.md

 ### What is "text"?
 There are many ways to represent information on a computer.
 All methods involve defining a relationship between the information and some numbers that will be used to represent it.
 Computers, after all, only understand numbers and all data is converted to numeric representation.

 Some of these representation systems are very complex (such as compressed multimedia files), while others are rather simple.
 One of the earliest and simplest is called ASCII text.
 ASCII (pronounced "As-Key") is short for American Standard Code for Information Interchange.
 This is a simple encoding scheme that was first used on Teletype machines to map keyboard characters to numbers.
 Text is a simple one-to-one mapping of characters to numbers.
 It is very compact.
 Fifty characters of text translates to fifty bytes of data.

-The less program is invoked by simply typing:
+The less program is invoked by simply typing: `less text_file` This will display the file.
-`less text_file`
-This will display the file.

-*Controlling less*
+**Controlling less**
 Once started, less will display the text file one page at a time.
-We can use the Page Up and Page Down keys to move through the text file.
-To exit less, we type "q".
+We can use the `Page Up` and `Page Down` keys to move through the text file.
+To exit less, we type `q`.

 Command	                Action
 Page Up or `b`	        Scroll back one page